SteveTownsend/niflyswig/README.md

 It is recommended to ensure the test works before trying more complex NIF manipulation using your locally-exported NuGet package.

-When you first open the solution, you will get C# erros due to the test project not finding generated code.
+When you first open the solution, you will get C# errors due to the test project not finding generated code.
 Build the solution and the errors should go away.